arnhazra/lenstack/README.md

 ### Introduction

 Lenstack is a comprehensive Software-as-a-Service (SaaS) application.
-In technical terms.
-Let"s explore the various applications hosted within Lenstack
+Let"s explore the various applications hosted within Lenstack.

 #### Airlake
 An open-source application designed for effortless discovery, subscription, and utilization of third-party cloud data.